-- Establish a process to notify supervisors and managers of the situation and the plans that have been developed, and to keep them informed of new information. - Establish processes for reviewing policies and procedures regularly (e.g., Are they in place?
+- Establish a process for employees to report threatening situations they have experienced or witnessed in or around the workplace. - Establish a process to notify supervisors and managers of the situation and the plans that have been developed, and to keep them informed of new information. - Establish processes for reviewing policies and procedures regularly (e.g., Are they in place?
 Have they been effectively communicated?
 Do they address current and potential security risks?). - Design policies for flexible work hours, extended leaves of absence, and workplace relocation for victims of domestic violence. - Assign responsibility to appropriate staff who will report to the police any acts of violence, threats of violence, or stalking that occurs in the workplace.
-Know when threats and/or incidents of violence must be reported and/or investigated in accordance with any of your potential legal obligations. - Develop accountability measures for abusers working in your organization.
+Know when threats and/or incidents of violence must be reported and/or investigated in accordance with sections 172 to 177 of the Workers Compensation Act and s3.4 of the Regulation. - Develop accountability measures for abusers working in your organization.